MicrosoftDocs/OfficeDocs-O365SecComp-pr.fr-FR/SecurityCompliance/eu-tax-identification-number.md

 ### <a name="format"></a>Format

-Huit chiffres sans espaces ni les délimiteurs
+Huit chiffres sans espaces ni délimiteurs

 ### <a name="pattern"></a>Modèle